Skip to content

 • Chocolate chips: What’s a granola bar without chocolate chips?! :) I love the sweetness they add.
 I’ve found that the mini chocolate chips are just the right size to add in.
 For a healthier alternative, you could add in cacao nibs.

 • Honey: I recommend using honey (instead of maple syrup) because it’s thicker and helps the bars hold together.
-If using maple syrup, you might want to use less or boil it down since honey is thicker maple syrup.
+If using maple syrup, you might want to use less or boil it down since honey is thicker than maple syrup.
 Agave is another good substitute for honey.

 How to Make Granola Bars